The Fourier modal method for gratings with bi-anisotropic materials: Conventional Fourier modal method

 \subsection{Formulation}

 The principal sketch of a photonic structure to which the FMM can be applied is shown in Fig.~\ref{Layer}.
-It consists of several layers, each of which is periodic along the horizontal plane and homogeneous along the vertical axis.
-The Maxwell's equations in such a system are solved using the formalism of a scattering matrix, which is based on finding the solution of an eigenvalue problem in each layer and subsequent connection of solutions of adjacent layers.
-In the following, we will use the Cartesian coordinate system, where the axes $x^1$ and $x^2$ form the periodicity plane, while the coordinate $x^3$ corresponds to the direction along which the layers are homogeneous.
-Although the Fourier modal method is applicable to structures with arbitrary periodicity along the $x^1x^2$ plane, in this work we only consider a special case when the basis vectors of the unit cell coincide with the directions of orthogonal axes $x^1$ and $x^2$.
+It consists of several layers, each of \edit{them being} periodic along the horizontal plane and homogeneous along the vertical axis.
+The Maxwell's equations in such a system \edit{can then be solved} using the \edit{iterative} scattering matrix \edit{formalism}, which is based on finding the solutions of an eigenvalue problem in each layer and subsequent connection of solutions of adjacent layers~\cite{TG2002}. \edit{Without the loss of generality,} we \edit{consider a} Cartesian coordinate system, where the \edit{$x^1$ and $x^2$ axes are collinear to basis vectors of the unit cell}, while the coordinate $x^3$ corresponds to the direction along which the layers are \edit{translationally symmetric.}

-Let us formulate the eigenvalue problem for a vertically homogeneous layer.
-Taking into account material equations for reciprocal nonchiral media in the form
+Let us formulate the eigenvalue problem for a vertically homogeneous layer. \edit{In the absence of magneto-electric coupling, the constitutive material relations are of} form